ascot4fusion/ascot5/doc/inputgen.rst

 Magnetic field ``bfield``
 =========================

+Magnetic field input is used always in every simulation and it is required to evaluate data via libascot.

 A good quality magnetic field is essential for any orbit-following study.
 Always check the field quality by generating Poincaré plots and plotting the divergence.
 If you don't specifically require some other input, use the axisymmetric field since that is fast to interpolate and divergence free.